yiphei/Pebble-Scavenger-Hunt/GETTING-STARTED.md

 $ git remote add upstream https://gitlab.cs.dartmouth.edu/CS50/project-starter-kit-17s.git
 ```

-where `upstream` is a human readable alias for the new remote you are adding, where `traviswpeters` is the original owner of the repo which you `fork`ed, and `project-starter-kit-17s.git` is the original name of the repository which you `fork`ed.
+where `upstream` is a human readable alias for the new remote you are adding, where `CS50` is the original owner of the repo which you `fork`ed, and `project-starter-kit-17s.git` is the original name of the repository which you `fork`ed.

 You can verify that the remote was added by again running `git remote -v`.
 For example: